 After adding my Reserve card to my account again, I received the following email prompting me to enroll in Lyft Pink.

 After clicking the activate button, it brought me back to the Lyft mobile app to complete my enrollment.
 The entire process took just a few minutes, and I now have Lyft Pink membership through January 13, 2021.

 Thrifty Tip: Why not double – or triple – dip?
 Even with this bonus earning, you can still also earn Delta SkyMiles and Hilton Honors points on every single Lyft ride, too.
 Just add your eligible Chase card to your Lyft account.
 Any ride or rental will earn you these bonuses.

 While it certainly won’t offset the Reserve card’s $100 higher annual fee for everyone, this bonus earning doesn’t hurt.

 For instance, spending $100 on Lyft rides each month on the Chase Sapphire Reserve could earn you up to 12,000 Ultimate Rewards points in a year.
 And that’s nothing to sneeze at.

-That stash of points gets you at least $180 toward travel, as every point is worth 1.5 cents when redeeming through Chase Ultimate Rewards’ travel portal.
-It could be worth far more using some of Chase’s transfer partners.
+That stash of points gets you at least $180 toward travel, as every point is worth 1.5 cents when redeeming through the Chase Ultimate Rewards travel portal.
+It could be worth far more using some of the excellent Chase transfer partners.